Finbuckle/Finbuckle.MultiTenant/docs/ConfigurationAndUsage.md

 - WithEFCoreStore

 ### WithStrategy Variants
 Adds and configures an IMultiTenantStore to the application.
-Multiple strategies can be registered and each will be used in the order configured, with the exception of the fallback strategy which is always last.
+Multiple strategies can be configured and each will be used in the order registered.
 See [MultiTenant Strategies](Strategies) for more information on each type.

 - WithStrategy&lt;TStrategy&gt;
 - WithBasePathStrategy
 - WithDelegateStrategy
-- WithFallbackStrategy
 - WithHostStrategy
 - WithRouteStrategy
 - WithSessionStrategy